 It might seem like you’re managing your finances by trying to make that dollar stretch, but wouldn’t it make more sense to keep that dollar in one piece and to only pay one bill?
 This is where debt consolidation can help you overcome the mounting bills and combine your monthly payments.

 How Consolidating Debt Can Improve Your Cash Flow

 It’s a feeling that many people have experienced at one point or another in their lives: looking at a stack of bills, wondering how it got to the point where so much money was owed to so many people.
 Debt consolidation, when done right, can help bring those monthly payments down, sometimes to just one payment.
 Consolidating debt does involve taking out a loan in order to pay off your existing debts.
-Individuals aren’t the only ones who use debt consolidation as a way to manage what they owe — business can also take out debt consolidations loans.
+Individuals aren’t the only ones who use debt consolidation as a way to manage what they owe — business can also take out loans for debt consolidation.

 As an example, the Denver Broncos, a professional football team, took $112 million in stadium debt and consolidated it at a lower interest rate and also obtained better terms.
 While the regular person doesn’t owe millions of dollars in debt, they can still benefit from debt consolidation and the way that freeing up their money can improve their cash flow.
 So, if you’re wondering how you can get out from under the mounting debt, ask yourself: If debt consolidation is worked a pro football team, could it work for you?

 Consolidation Is One Way to Get Out Of Debt

 Debt consolidation loans aren’t the only way to manage debt, however.
 There are other options, such as using the debt snowball method to pay down debt, or the debt avalanche method (you can read more about The 3 Ways To Tackle Debt on our blog).
 Additional ways of handling debt include: